Election 2020: Inside the first-ever Independent National Convention

 It was the entertainment nightcap for a presidential convention — and certainly no ordinary political convention.
 Instead, the sleepy city of 63,000 played host to the first-ever Independent National Convention (INC), an event brimming with presidential candidates and a cast of characters pushing for a viable third-party option for U.S. voters not aligned with the red or the blue.

-"This is about getting out act together; we are too splintered.
+"This is about getting our act together; we are too splintered.
 There is a Grassroots party, a Libertarian party, a Green Party.
 We have all these parties, and we all hate the two-party system which is failing to solve all the big problems," Dean Barkley, former independent United States Senator for Minnesota, and the founder and chair of the Minnesota Reform Party, told Fox News.
 "If we can get all these diverse units together, then it becomes a force."

 AMY CONEY BARRETT'S FIRST CASE AS SUPREME COURT JUSTICE COULD BE ONE THAT DECIDES PRESIDENTIAL ELECTION